 Royal Railway train service

 Royal Railway is the operator of Cambodia’s railway network, which comprises two lines.
+The Southern line spans from Phnom Penh to Sihanoukville, on the coast.
 The Western line spans from Phnom Penh to Poipet, on the border of Thailand.
-The Southern line spans from Phnom Penh to Sihanoukville, on the coast.

 Trains operating on the Southern line run from Phnom Penh to Sihanoukville and back from Sihanoukville to Phnom Penh every Friday, Saturday, Sunday and Monday, making a stop in two intermediate stations, Takeo and Kampot, allowing passengers to embark and disembark.